Two pairs and a free, quality eye exam for just $79.95

 The Lions Club is a service organization with more than one million members around the world.
 One of their missions, Lions Recycle for Sight, helps those in need get the eyecare and eyewear that they desperately need but either can’t afford or don’t have access to.

 The Lions Club accepts donations of prescription eyeglasses, sunglasses, and readers, although in the United States they’re only able to distribute sunglasses and readers.
 All other donations help individuals in developing nations.

-If your neighborhood America’s Best doesn’t have a collection box, you can still help.
 Carefully wrap your old frames in a padded envelope and drop them off at your local Lions Club.
-Or send them to any of the 13 Lions Club eyeglass-recycling donation center locations.
+Or send them to any of the 12 U.S.–based Lions Club eyeglass-recycling donation center locations.
 These centers clean, sort, and ship donations.

 Around the world, 13 million kids can’t complete their education simply because they can’t see well enough to learn.
 In rural China, for example, for every six kids who need glasses, only one can actually afford them, notes a report in the journal JAMA Ophthalmology.